nf-core/website/markdown/mentorships.md

   - Developing new and / or contributing to existing pipeline(s)
   - Working with nf-core/tools or the website
   - Presenting a nf-core/bytesize talk about a chosen topic
+  - Writing an extensive tutorial about some aspect of nf-core

 ### Prerequisites

 - Mentees
-  - Required: Some familiarity with the linux command line
+  - Required: Familiarity with the linux command line, Git and GitHub
   - Suggested: Basic bioinformatics experience
 - Mentors
-  - Required: Good experience with running Nextflow pipelines
+  - Required: Good experience with running and developing Nextflow pipelines
-  - Suggested: Experience with developing Nextflow pipelines
+  - Required: Experience with container engines (docker, singularity, ...)
   - Suggested: Experience of contributing to the nf-core project

 ## Round 1